Devanathan-718549/Hackathon/README.md

 Assumptions
 -----------
- .)
-Both Training data file (TD1.csv) column length and UserInput file (USerInut.csv) column length should be same length and in the same format
+ * Both Training data file (TD1.csv) column length and UserInput file (USerInut.csv) column length should be same length and in the same format
- \n.)
-Training Data Description
+ *) Training Data Description
 	.)
 Gender - 1 - Female, 2 - Male
 	.)Age - age of the person admitted
 	.)
 Amount - amounts divided by 1 lakh eg. 50000 represented as 0.5;